 Is it working?

 And the only way to do that is to track the results of everything you’re doing.
-This can be as difficult as an intricately designed digital marketing reporting system or as simple as observing the number and quality of job applications before and after trying various tactics.
+This can be as complex as an intricately designed digital marketing reporting system or as simple as observing the number and quality of job applications before and after trying various tactics.
 But no matter what, it’s critical to ensure you have some visibility into what is and is not working, so you can lean into and expand tactics that are seeing success and adjust or even abandon the ones that aren’t doing any good.

 Build your brand—all of it.

 Your internal brand is critical—perhaps just as much as your external brand.
 Your employer branding is your most powerful tool in the battle for talent, attracting new employees when you need to grow your staff and making life more enjoyable for your existing employees (therefore making them more likely to stick around).
 It can be hard to believe that your inward-facing work is as important as that which you’re using to actively attract business, but you’re nothing without your people—no business can succeed without great employees, no matter how good you are at selling to prospects.
 Build up your employer brand as much as you can, and get it out there.
 It’ll make a difference.